onewhit/onewhit.github.io/readme.todo.md

 # Item generator features to build
 - [x] Add suffix and prefix tags
 - [x] Allow 2-attribute gens to be in second half and not always split
-- [x] Setting full weight on 1 attribute doens't always include 1 attribute
+- [x] Setting full weight on 1 attribute doesn't always include 1 attribute
 - [x] Build out specific structure generator
 - [x] Add power generator
 - [x] Make sure the "the" check is looking for a space after the "the" word so it doesn't match words that begin with T H E